-Other differences between companies can include their financial rating, and the requirements for the application process.
+Other differences between companies can include their financial rating and the requirements for the application process.

-Of course you don’t typically want the application process to determine what you choose for a policy.
+Of course, you don’t typically want the application process to determine what you choose for a policy.
 You want to choose the coverage that you need, that suits you the best.
-The only time that you may want to consider the application process when you pick your policy is if there is a health concern that you may not want uncovered.
+The only time that you may want to consider the application process when you pick your policy is if there is a health concern that you may not want to be uncovered.
 Practically speaking, you don’t want to hide any information from the insurance company and they are pretty good at spotting anything that is relevant to evaluating the risk of issuing the policy.

 Step Two, Gather all Requirements on the Front End